dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >>>>**Data Type**: "Data elements"
 >>>>**Selected items**: select the item of interest
 >
->**MSR DV 9 - Monthly Stock Reporting / Stock report complete / Last 12 month / Health facility / Individual item / Column chart**
+>**MSR - Stock report complete - Column chart**
->This report provides an overview of all stock data from the past 12 months represented as a bar chart for each of the transactions only for a single item.
 >
 >**Visualization type**: select "Pivot table"
->**Name \(*)**: **MSR DV 9 - Monthly Stock Reporting / Stock report complete / Last 12 month / Health facility / Individual item / Column chart**
+>**Name \(*)**: **MSR - Stock report complete - Column chart**
+>**Description**: "MSR DV 9 - Monthly Stock Reporting / Stock report complete / Last 12 month / Health facility / Individual item / Column chart
+This report provides an overview of all stock data from the past 12 months represented as a bar chart for each of the transactions only for a single item."
 >>**Series**
 >>>**YOUR DIMENIONS**
 >>>>**Name**: "Monthly stock report"